fangedscorpion/CS4341_CWJG/Assignment2/README.txt

 To run:

-$python ga.py filename.txt puzzleNum secondsToRun
+$python ga.py filename.txt puzzleNum secondsToRun special
 For puzzle 3, it is suggested to let the function run for at least 30 seconds.
 Less time than that and it will arrive at an answer, but not as good of an answer as it could.

 The mutation rate and population size are in ga.py on lines {21, 22}, respectively